+Vice President for Equity, Equal Opportunity, and Title IX Coordinator

+Office for Equity, Equal Opportunity, and Title IX

+King Hall

+1025 W. 34th Street, Suite #101

+Los Angeles, CA 90089

+(213) 740-5086

+http://eeotix.usc.edu

+eeotix@usc.edu

-Associate Vice President and Title IX Coordinator Office for Equity, Equal Opportunity, and Title IX (EEO-TIX) King Hall 1025 W. 34th Street, Suite #101 Los Angeles, CA 90089 (213) 740-5086 eeotix@usc.edu The university complies with all federal and state laws that protect individuals with disabilities from discrimination based on their disability or perceived disability status.
+The university complies with all federal and state laws that protect individuals with disabilities from discrimination based on their disability or perceived disability status.
 As such, reasonable accommodations and auxiliary aids and services are available to individuals with disabilities when such modifications and services are necessary to access the institution's programs and services.